How To Use Screen Command In Linux: A Beginner’s Guide

 - To create a new screen session, type

-in the terminal. - To create a new screen session with a name, type
+screenin the terminal. - To create a new screen session with a name, type

-where name is the name you want to give to the session. - To detach from the current screen session, press Ctrl-A followed by D, or type
+screen -S namewhere name is the name you want to give to the session. - To detach from the current screen session, press Ctrl-A followed by D, or type

-. - To detach other users from a screen session, type
+screen -d. - To detach other users from a screen session, type

-. - To exit and terminate the current screen session, press Ctrl-A followed by K, or type
+screen -D. - To exit and terminate the current screen session, press Ctrl-A followed by K, or type

-. - To re-attach to a running screen session, type
+exit. - To re-attach to a running screen session, type

-if there are multiple sessions with names. - To list all the screen sessions, type
+screen -rif there is only one session, orscreen -r nameif there are multiple sessions with names. - To list all the screen sessions, type

-. - To switch between different screen sessions, press Ctrl-A followed by N for next or P for previous.
+screen -ls. - To switch between different screen sessions, press Ctrl-A followed by N for next or P for previous.

 - To rename the current screen session, press Ctrl-A followed by A.